gnosis/pm-js/tutorials/installation.md

 const Gnosis = require('@gnosis.pm/gnosisjs')
 ```

-This will import the library with `dist/index`, which exports the {@link Gnosis} class.
+This will import the transpiled library through the `dist/index` entry point, which exports the {@link Gnosis} class.

 ### Browser use